 Where to go rafting?

-Mae Charim National Park is the most famous place for it (60km south-west of Nan town).
+Mae Charim National Park is the most famous place for Wild Water Rafting in the Nan River (60km south-west of Nan town).
+But also near Phu Fa you can make trips.

 How to get there?

-Best to go there with your own transport, although there are Song-Theauws going to Mae Charim village.
+Best to go there with your own transport to Mae Charim, although there are Song-Theauws going to Mae Charim village.
 By car / motorbike from Nan town follow route 1168 for 38 km to the village Mae Charim.
 Then continue on route 1243 until you see signs to go to the left for Mae Charim National Park (another 4 km).